Dwayne Norris: Coach and managerial career

 In 2007 Norris retired from active play and, in a surprise move by his last club, was hired as the Lions' general manager in 2007, a position he held until the team filed for bankruptcy in May 2010.

 He then became the hockey director of an elite youth hockey program in Michigan, the Oakland Junior Grizzlies.
 He currently coaches the Bantam Major and PeeWee Major Grizzly AAA hockey teams.

 Family

 Norris and his wife Traci have three sons, Joshua, Coale and Dalton.
 All three have been involved in the Oakland Junior Grizzlies AAA program.
-Son Josh Norris was a first-round selection of the San Jose Sharks in the 2017 NHL Entry Draft and is currently a player for the Ottawa Senators.
+Son Josh Norris was a first-round selection of the San Jose Sharks in the 2017 NHL Entry Draft and is currently a player for the Buffalo Sabres.
 His younger brother Warren Norris played professionally with the St. John's Maple Leafs and Grand Rapids Griffins.